 The Star Wars Archives: 1977–1983 by Paul Duncan (2018)

-The Star Wars universe, presented in nine movies and several spin-offs so far, animated TV series, comic books, novels and other media had much to offer.
+The Star Wars universe, presented in nine movies and several spin-offs so far, animated TV series, comic books, novels and other media is a fantastic location.
 What the first three episodes, Episode IV: A New Hope, Episode V: The Empire Strikes Back, and Episode VI: Return of the Jedi (that are still held in high […]

 Sex, Politics, and Religion in Star Wars by Douglas Brode and Leah Deyneka (eds.)
 (2012)